What candidates are most concerned about is how will the benchmark score be different from 2024 with such technical changes?

 CONVERSION OF EQUIVALENT STANDARD POINTS BETWEEN METHODS

 Up to this point, the formula and framework for converting equivalent admission scores between methods at universities have been determined.
-This formula is different at each school, but is based on the percentile of 7 common admission combinations and data comparing the correlation between high school graduation exam results and grade 12 student transcript scores nationwide that the Ministry of Education and Training has announced and instructed before.
+This formula is different at each school, but is based on the percentile of 7 common admission combinations and the correlation comparison data between high school graduation exam results and grade 12 student transcript scores nationwide that the Ministry of Education and Training has announced and instructed before.

 From the conversion frame of admission scores by the transcript method to admission scores by the high school graduation exam scores of Ho Chi Minh City University of Economics (UEH), it can be seen that the difference between the transcript score and the graduation exam score between the two methods above is divided into 12 ranges.
 The lowest range is from 19.5 - 23.64 transcript points equivalent to 16 - 21.04 high school graduation exam points.
 The highest range is 29 - 30 transcript points equivalent to 25.81 - 30 high school graduation exam points.

 Associate Professor Dr. Bui Quang Hung, Deputy Director of UEH, said that with this conversion framework, this year's benchmark score is not the same as last year.
 Before 2024, each method had its own benchmark score and the scoring scales were different and inconsistent.
-For example, the school's economics major had a graduation exam benchmark score of 26.3, a transcript review score of 69, and a capacity assessment score of 920.
+For example, the school's economics major had a graduation exam benchmark score of 26.3, a transcript score of 69, and a capacity assessment score of 920.

 For example, in 2024, the school's mechanical engineering industry has a graduation exam standard score of 25 and the transcript review method is also 25, the difference between the two methods is 0 points.
 But if according to this year's conversion formula, the graduation exam standard score of this industry is 25, then the candidate must achieve 28 transcript points to be admitted.
 Thus, the difference between the two methods is 3 points.